-Juicy, red apple combines with an intense, brown sugar sweetness in this selection from finca La Bolsa.
+Juicy melon combines with an intense, brown sugar sweetness in this selection from Finca La Bolsa.

 La Libertad, Huehuetenango